On Repeat: Cello, Verticality, Feedback

 A full list of the three sequential “trios” projects is being updated in this read-only Google spreadsheet.

-The Assignment: Record the second third of a trio.
+The Assignment: Record the final third of a trio.

-Please note: While this project is the second of a semi-annual three-part sequence that will unfold over the course of three consecutive weeks, starting last week, you can participate in any or all three of those weekly parts.
+Please note: While this project is the third of a semi-annual three-part sequence that unfolds over the course of three consecutive weeks, starting two weeks ago, you can participate in any or all three of those weekly parts.

 . . .